 If a pair of thrifted shoes needs extensive cleaning I typically just won’t buy them.
 It’s just not worth it.

-However, as I’ve flipped close to a thousand pairs of shoes on eBay in the past few years I know how hard it can be to leave behind something that is a great deal, regardless of dirt or wear.
+However, as I’ve flipped close to a thousand pairs of shoes on eBay in the past few years I know how hard it can be to leave behind something that is a great deal, regardless of dirt or level of wear.

 So what’s the best way to clean thrifted shoes?

 If your main concern is dirt and scuffs, clean the shoes in the sink with an old toothbrush and milk laundry detergent.
-Wet boots or shoes can then easily be reshaped byu stuffing them with newspaper and allowing them to dry overnight.
+Wet boots or shoes can then easily be reshaped by stuffing them with newspaper and allowing them to dry overnight.